MicroShed/mp-starter-vscode-ext/README.md

 This is a VS Code extension for the MicroProfile Starter (https://start.microprofile.io/).
 This extension makes use of the API https://test-start.microprofile.io/api/2.

+## Quick Start
+* Install the extension
+* Launch the VS Code command palette, select `MicroProfile Starter` to run the extension

 ## Input

 The extension prompts for the following parameters: